Skip to main content

 Deedee86 / Pixabay

 The first is one you’ve probably already thought of: Your cat may be licking you because he likes how you smell.
-Your cat might be attracted to the salt from your sweat or even the scent of a sandwich you just ate.
+Your little guy could be attracted to the salt from your sweat or even the scent of a sandwich you just ate.
 Cats have highly sensitive tastebuds, and they can pick up scents that we can’t smell at all.
 Licking you might be your cat’s way of investigating.

-Keep in mind that it’s also possible that you may have inadvertently taught your cat to lick you.
-If your cat licked you and you reacted by laughing, looking at, and petting your cat, your cat may have learned that he can get your attention by licking you.
+Keep in mind that it’s also possible you may have inadvertently taught your cat to lick you.
+If your mouser licked you and you reacted by laughing, looking at, and petting your cat, he learned that he can get your attention by licking you.
 If he repeats this behavior and you react the same way each time, then you’re reinforcing that message.
 In this case, licking you might be a learned behavior, and it could have become your cat’s way of getting what he wants, whether that’s attention or pats.

 A brown and white cat licking a person's hand

 There are some instances where your cat’s licking might become unhealthy, like if he starts licking you excessively because he’s feeling stressed or bored.
 In these cases, you’ll need to distract your cat or move away from him.
-Often, keeping a toy beside you that you can toss to or use to play with your cat should be enough to distract him.
+Often, keeping a toy beside you that you can toss to your cat should be enough to distract him.

 Paige Cerulli